PTSD: National Center for PTSD

 Providers give an overview on why medications are used to treat PTSD.

-Yes, SSRIs and SNRIs are some of the most effective treatments for PTSD.
+Yes, certain SSRIs and SNRIs are some of the most effective treatments for PTSD.
+Not all SSRIs and SNRIs are effective for PTSD.

 The risks of taking SSRIs and SNRIs are mild to moderate side effects such as upset stomach, sweating, headache, and dizziness.
 Some people have sexual side effects, such as decreased desire to have sex or difficulty having an orgasm.
 Some side effects are short-term, though others may last as long as you are taking the medication.

-You will attend regular one-on-one visits with the provider who prescribes you the medication.
+You will attend regular 1-on-1 visits with the provider who prescribes you the medication.

 No, you will just need to take your medication as prescribed.